Vasco0x4/Vasco0x4/README.md

 I'm a cybersecurity student and a developer in C++ and Python, with a passion for reverse engineering, memory hacking, C2 server, and malware development.

+# Ongoing Projects :
+1. C2 (Command and Control) Server Detection API Creating an API dedicated to the detection of C2 servers.
+This API sends requests to various URLs and ports, posing as a beacon.
+It then analyzes the responses received to determine if the target server is a C2 server.

+2. Alternative to EDRs: Monitoring and Detecting Suspicious Windows API Calls I am also developing an alternative solution to Endpoint Detection and Response (EDR) systems, focusing on monitoring Windows APIs.
+This project aims to identify suspicious behavior by analyzing the API calls made by running applications.

 ### Languages and Tools:

 ![Linux](https://img.shields.io/badge/Linux-FCC624?style=for-the-badge&logo=linux&logoColor=black)